 Vigilance, or sustained attention, refers to the ability of observers to maintain their focus of attention and remain alert to stimuli for a prolonged period of time.
 During the past few decades, studies on vigilance have shown that vigilance estimation is very useful to our daily lives [1] [2].
 In the past few decades, various signals were used to analyze vigilance.
-Among them, electroencephalogram (EEG) is the most commonly studied signal for vigilance estimation.
+Among them, electroencephalogram (EEG) is the most commonly studied signal for vigilance estimation .
 In EEG-based vigilance research, several important phenomenon have been discovered [3].
-These include decreased amplitude of event-related potential (ERP) with decreasing vigilance, increased theta activity with decreasing vigilance.
+These include decreased amplitude of event-related potentials (ERPs) with decreasing vigilance, increased theta activity with decreasing vigilance, and decreased beta activity with decreasing vigilance.
 Most existing methods have focused on employing supervised learning methods to estimate vigilance states [4] [5] [6] [7].